Pomonok, Queens, NY

 Pomonok, Queens: A Community with a Cooperative Spirit

 Situated in the heart of central Queens, Pomonok is a neighborhood with a unique history and a strong, community-oriented identity.
-Known for its distinct cooperative and public housing developments, a peaceful atmosphere, and a rich history as a former golf course, Pomonok offers a quiet, residential lifestyle with convenient access to urban amenities.
+Known for its distinct cooperative and public housing developments, a peaceful atmosphere, and a rich history as a former world-class golf destination, Pomonok offers a quiet, residential lifestyle with convenient access to urban amenities.

 A Legacy of Land and New Beginnings